Not everyone knows that the borage plant is edible. So are borage flowers.

-What do you do with too much borage?
-Most people barely even know what borage is, let alone that a) it is edible and b) what you might do to highlight its flavor.
+Most people barely even know what borage is, let alone what you might do to highlight its flavor.
 Borage arrived in my garden years ago when I planted it not to eat, but as a bee attractant: The more bees in your garden, the better they pollinate its other plants.

-Once you plant borage, you have it forever unless you nuke your garden.
+Once you plant borage, like purslane, you have it forever unless you nuke your garden.
 It so readily seeds itself I get volunteers sprouting all year long; sometimes those seedlings get, well, a little aggressive.
-Like a few weeks ago.
-I’d allowed a pair of borage plants to flower and suckle the resident bee population all spring.

 Salads were the obvious choice.
 Beyond that, I looked around my cookbook collection and came up nearly empty.
 Yes, Euell Gibbons has some excellent ideas in his Stalking The Wild Asparagus: Borage drinks, borage jelly, etc. But Euell likes jellies with his meat, a la lamb with mint jelly.
 I don’t, and I eat jellies and jams rarely.
 And borage juice requires a juicer — doing it with a food processor means you need to press everything through a sieve, which is a big pain in the ass.